-Once you have generated or downloaded vector tiles from the downloads you need a tile server to serve the vector tiles via HTTP to your map clients or fall back to rendering raster tiles for users with legacy browsers.
+Once you have generated your own vector tiles or downloaded them from the downloads section, you need a tile server to serve the vector tiles via HTTP to your map clients or fall back to rendering raster tiles for users with legacy browsers.

-TileServer GL supports both serving vector tiles and raster tiles (through Mapbox GL Native) and also providing a WMTS endpoint.
-You can dive into the main documentation for TileServer GL.
+TileServer GL supports both serving vector as well as raster tiles (through Mapbox GL Native).
+It is also providing a WMTS endpoint.
+For more information, dive into the main documentation for TileServer GL.

-This tutorial will show you how to serve the downloaded vector tiles from OpenMapTiles.
+This tutorial shows how to serve the vector tiles downloaded from OpenMapTiles.

 We recommend to install TileServer GL using Docker: